 Trucks are some of the biggest and heaviest vehicles on the road.
 For that reason alone, trucks are devastating when involved in traffic accidents.
 Their mere size and weight is enough to seriously injure or kill someone.
 It becomes worse if that someone is an innocent motorist or passer by.
-According to the website of New Jersey truck accident lawyers, such incidents may be subject to legal action, especially if there is proof of the truck’s recklessness and negligence.
+If there is proof of recklessness and negligence such incidents may be subject to legal action.

 Many truck accidents are caused by the truck drivers themselves, mainly because of reckless and negligent tendencies such as distracted driving, driving under the influence of alcohol or drugs, fatigue, inattention, speeding, and utter disregard of traffic rules and safety precautions.